 Romney aides are, a person close to the campaign said, “miffed” at the perception that Kristol — a longtime thorn in Romney’s side — could have influenced the Ryan nomination.
 That perception is, they have told allies, “a crock of shit.”

-“Once Again, Bill Kristol Gets His Way,” read the Politico headline, one of many marveling at the editor, who had also pushed for the nomination of Governor Sarah Palin.
+It is also widespread.“Once Again, Bill Kristol Gets His Way,” read the Politico headline, one of many marveling at the editor, who had also pushed for the nomination of Governor Sarah Palin.
 The story continues:

 “Bill Kristol?”
 Andrea Saul, the Romney campaign press secretary asked POLITICO, sarcastically, in response to a request for comment.
 She declined to say anything more.